DanToml/conferences/talks/2018/kubecon/script.md

 ^
 That being said, this youthfullness came with some problems with our initial prototypes, whereby there were various stability and operational issues that would force us to ssh in and restart the server process, because things would be wedged, or somewhat randomly failing.

-^
-Because of our desire for strong isolation for builds and internal services however, this lead us to an interesting realisation - we didn't need to use the same tool for both our job execution and our internal infrastructure.

 ---

 ## One size doesn't fit all?

 ^
+Because of our desire for strong isolation for builds and internal services however, this lead us to an interesting realisation - we didn't need to use the same tool for both our job execution and our internal infrastructure.
-We realised that we could use other tools to run our services and infrastructure, to leverage those tools, without tying us in to any particular toolset over time, and to allow us to fix our issues and concerns.
-So we started looking into other orchestrators - we still didn't want to operationalise Mesos, and eventually we settled on Kubernetes.
+This would allow us to leverage those tools, without tying us in to any particular toolset over time, and to allow us to fix our issues and concerns.
+So we started looking into other orchestrators - we still didn't want to operationalise Mesos, and eventually we decided on Kubernetes.

 ---